tixton/api-docs/README.md

 ## Search

 The Search API is optimized to help you find the specific item you're looking for.
-Think of it the way you think of performing a search on Google.
-It's designed to help you find the one result you're looking for (or maybe the few results you're looking for).
-Just like searching on Google, you sometimes want to see a few pages of search results so that you can find the item that best meets your needs.
+It is similar to performing a search on Google.
+It's designed to help you find the hotel room as you need based on the search criteria.
+The search result is paginated, and you can navigate through using ```meta.pagination```.

-To satisfy that need, the Tixton Search API provides up to 1,000 results for each search.
+Tixton Search API provides up to 1,000 results for each search.

 **API endpoint**